Decoding Double Letters: A Deep Dive into Words with Repeated Consonants and Vowels

 - -ie-: (pie, tie, lie, etc.) – usually produces a long "i" sound.

 The pronunciation of double vowels is not always consistent.
-The surrounding letters and the word's overall phonetic structure can influence the sound produced.
-For example, "read" has a different vowel sound from "eat," even though both use the "ea" digraph.
+Still, for example, "read" has a different vowel sound from "eat," even though both use the "ea" digraph.
+Which means the surrounding letters and the word's overall phonetic structure can influence the sound produced.
 This variability contributes to the richness and complexity of the English language.

 Double Letters and Word Origins